-Define Privoxy as parent proxy (without ICP) cache_peer 127.0.0.1 parent 8118 7 no-query Define ACL for protocol FTP acl ftp proto FTP Do not forward FTP requests to Privoxy always_direct allow ftp Forward all the rest to Privoxy never_direct allow all
+'''

+Define Privoxy as parent proxy (without ICP)

+cache_peer 127.0.0.1 parent 8118 7 no-query

+Define ACL for protocol FTP

+acl ftp proto FTP

+Do not forward FTP requests to Privoxy

+always_direct allow ftp

+Forward all the rest to Privoxy

+never_direct allow all

+'''

 You would then need to change your browser's proxy settings to squid's address and port.
 Squid normally uses port 3128.
-If unsure consult http_port in squid.conf.
+If unsure consult http\port in squid.conf.

-You could just as well decide to only forward requests for Windows executables through a virus-scanning parent proxy, say, on antivir.example.com, port 8010:
+You could just as well decide to only forward requests you suspect of leading to Windows executables through a virus-scanning parent proxy, say, on antivir.example.com, port 8010: